mmtmn/Universe/README.md

 # Update Universe version 3

 Now you can see it in 3d and run it localy on your own browsers.
 Some bugs were fixed and some more work needs to be done, but this is a solid start!

+# Update Universe

+Fixed particles sizes.

+The radius of an electron, proton, and neutron can be found in various physics textbooks, or online sources.
+For example, the radius of an electron can be found to be approximately 10-15 femtometers (1 femtometer = 10-15 meters).
+The radius of a proton and neutron can be found to be approximately 0.87 fm and 1.15 fm respectively.